syncfusion-content/xamarin-docs/Xamarin/SfPicker/timepicker.md

 /// <summary>

-/// Header api is holds the column name for every column in time picker
+/// Header API is holds the column name for every column in time picker

 /// </summary>